-Is called the second constraints (Losungsraum) of the LR A point second is called a second constraint (gültige Losung).
-If A constraints the LP is called Second (gültige Losung).
+Is called the second constraints (Losungsraum) of the LR.
+A point second is called a second constraint (gültige Lösung).
+If it can the LR is called income (grfüllbar).

-An LP is bounded (beschränkt) if it is feasible and
+An LP is connected (beschränkt) if it is feasible and

-Let for a Linear Program in standard form $P = \{x \mid Ax = b, x \ge 0\}.$

-- ▶ P is called the feasible region (Lösungsraum) of the LP. - A point $x \in P$ is called a feasible point (gültige Lösung). - An LP is bounded (beschränkt) if it is feasible and
+- $P = \{x \mid Ax = b, x \ge 0\}.$ - P is called the feasible region (Lösungsraum) of the LP. - A point $x \in P$ is called a feasible point (gültige Lösung). - If P ≠ Ø then the LP is called feasible (erfüllbar).
+Otherwise, it is called (unerfüllbar). - An LP is bounded (beschränkt) if it is feasible and for all for manimization problems) for all for minimization problems.